Written by Joshua Malin

-A colonoscopy is a medical procedure to inspect the large bowel, which might be necessary if you are at risk or show symptoms of bowel cancer (sometimes called colon cancer) or bowel disease.
+A colonoscopy is a medical procedure to inspect the large bowel, which might be necessary if you’re at risk or show symptoms of bowel cancer (sometimes called colon cancer) or bowel disease.

-Our health insurance expert, Lana Hambilton, has some expert tips on how to reduce the cost of a colonoscopy.
+Our health insurance expert, Steven Spicer, has some expert tips on how to reduce the cost of a colonoscopy.

 Medicare covers the entire cost of a colonoscopy in a public hospital if you’re a public patient.
-Once you have a referral to a gastroenterologist, you will be put on a public waiting list for a colonoscopy.
+Once you have a referral to a gastroenterologist, you’ll be put on a public waiting list for a colonoscopy.

-The median waiting time for a colonoscopy through Australia’s public healthcare system after a positive faecal occult blood test (FOBT) is 84 days, with many people waiting longer.4 The ideal time between positive screening and colonoscopy recommended by Bowel Cancer Australia is 30 days,5 which means that, in many cases, you’ll be waiting much longer than recommended for treatment.
+The median waiting time for a colonoscopy through Australia’s public healthcare system after a positive faecal occult blood test (FOBT) was 84 days in 2021, with many people waiting longer.4 The ideal time between positive screening and colonoscopy recommended by Bowel Cancer Australia is 30 days,5 which means that, in many cases, you’ll be waiting much longer than recommended.

-The average cost of a colonoscopy procedure with insurance in a private hospital (with or without a biopsy) is $1,200 for the specialist fees and $660 for the hospital fee based on data from the Department of Health.3 However, this isn’t always the price you’ll pay as costs vary between doctors and hospitals.
+The average cost of a colonoscopy procedure with insurance in a private hospital (with or without a biopsy) is $1,300 for the specialist fees and $710 for the hospital fee, based on data from the Department of Health.3 However, this isn’t always the price you’ll pay as costs vary between doctors and hospitals.

 Doctors and specialists can set their own fees, which means there may be a gap payment to cover the difference between what doctors charge and what Medicare and private health insurance cover.